XSkylinex/BetSlipExerciseAlfaBet/README.md

 1. Clone the repository.
 2. Install the dependencies by running `yarn install`.
-3. Start the development server by running `dev start --host`.
+3. Start the development server by running `yarn dev --host`.

 ## Usage
 Once the development server is running, you can access the application by navigating to `http://localhost:5173` in your web browser.

-## Contributing
-Contributions to this project are welcome.
-Please follow the [contribution guidelines](CONTRIBUTING.md) for more information.